redcanaryco/atomic-red-team/execution-frameworks/Invoke-AtomicRedTeam/README.md

 Invoke-AtomicTest T1117 -ExecutionLogPath 'C:\Temp\mylog.csv'
 ```

 By default, test execution details are written to `Invoke-AtomicTest-ExecutionLog.csv` in the current directory.
 Use the `-ExecutionLogPath` parameter to write to a different file.
-Nothing is logged in the execution log when only running pre-requisite checks with `-CheckPrereqs` or cleanup commands with `-Cleanup`.
+Execution is only logged in the execution log when the attack commands are run (not when `-ShowDetails` , `-CheckPrereqs`, `GetPrereqs`, or `-Cleanup` swiches are used).
 Use the `-NoExecutionLog` switch to not write execution details to disk.

 #### Check that Prerequistes for a given test are met